Spinal Fractures: Are you at risk?

 Spinal Compression Fractures Risk Factors

-- Aging: As we age, our bones naturally lose some density and become weaker, so the risk for fractures increases.
+- Aging: As we age, our bones naturally lose some density and become weaker, so the risk for fracture increases as you get older.

 - Being female: Bone loss is more common in women, especially post-menopausal women.
 Women lose bone mass at an accelerated rate in the first 5-7 years after menopause.
 During menopause, women experience a steep drop in estrogen, which is a female sex hormone that protects bones.
 When estrogen levels decrease, bones may lose density and become prone to fractures.

-- Having a pre-existing spinal fracture: It sounds obvious, but having one spinal fracture greatly increases your chances of having another.
-Over time, multiple fractures can cause a loss of height, and you may notice your spine starting to hunch forward.
+- A pre-existing spinal fracture: It sounds obvious, but having 1 spinal fracture greatly increases your chances of having another.
+Over time, multiple fractures can cause a loss of height and may affect your posture.
+And, if your vertebral compression fractures occur in the thoracic spine (mid to upper back), you may notice your spine starting to hunch forward.
 Your doctor may refer to this forward curve as a condition called kyphosis.

-- Unhealthy lifestyle habits: Smoking, drinking large amounts of alcohol, and not exercising can all affect healthy bone density.
+- Unhealthy lifestyle habits: Smoking, excessive alcohol consumption, and/or living a sedentary lifestyle can affect healthy bone density.
 Smoking and heavy alcohol consumption affects your body’s ability to absorb calcium.
-Living a sedentary lifestyle makes bones weak, making them prone to bone loss.
+Avoiding exercise can make bones weak, making them prone to bone loss.
+Learn more about how your lifestyle affects your bones.

 Preventing Spinal Compression Fractures

-Proper diagnosis and early treatment is essential to prevent fractures.
-Schedule a bone mineral density test, and talk to your doctor about any back pain or changes in posture.
-A physical exam, along with other diagnostic tests, can help determine whether your back pain may be due to a compression fracture.
+Proper diagnosis and early treatment are essential to preventing fractures from causing serious pain and problems (eg, if your fracture is pressing on your spinal cord or harming your mobility).
+Schedule a bone mineral density test, and talk to your doctor about any back pain or changes in your posture.
+A physical exam, along with other diagnostic tests, can help determine whether your back pain may be due to a spinal compression fracture.